Dantheman250/Dantheman250/README.md

 - 💞️ I’m looking to collaborate on people
 - 📫 How to reach me idk
 - 😄 Pronouns: male
-- ⚡ Fun fact: i am retarded
+- ⚡ Fun fact: i am a cretin